aiimpactagency/N8N-Workflows/content-creation/automate-social-media-content/README.md

 GPT-4 credentials

-Follow on-screen input prompts (topic, keywords, form mode, etc.)
+Follow the on-screen input prompts (topic, keywords, form mode, etc.)

 Receive full content package via email in minutes

+💬 DM me on TikTok or leave an issue if you get stuck or want to request more workflows!